 L’Antica Pizzeria da Michele Soho

-Taking over from one of the oldest Patisserie Valerie sites in the city, it’ll be making its home on Old Compton Street, and will open later this summer.
-Like the Baker Street branch, it’ll serve the same expanded menu from the Naples original: their two classic pizzas, the Margherita and Marinara; the Marita (a half-and-half number); the O’Cazone with pressed pork and salami; the Salsiccia e Friarelli with fennel sausage; and their fried pizza.
-They’re also promising new pizza toppings that are currently under wraps…
+Thus, those pizzas are all hand-pulled, and not quite perfectly circular, and flecked with black-burnt spots.
+Like the Marylebone branch, it serves the same expanded menu from the Naples original: their two classic pizzas, the Margherita and Marinara; the Marita (a half-and-half number); the O’Cazone with pressed pork and salami; the Salsiccia e Friarelli with fennel sausage; and their fried pizza (the one that was originally served back in 1870).
+There’s even a Gold Pizza, with medallions of lobster, caviar and shellfish bisque covered in 24 carat gold leaf.

 L’Antica Pizzeria da Michele Soho | 44 Old Compton Street, London W1D 4TY